bkamins/EventSimulation.jl/docs/src/index.md

 *An event based Discrete Event Simulation engine for Julia.*

+Intended as a support library for teaching basic principles of Discrete Event Simulation.

 ## Package features
 * register/interrupt execution of events
 * resource (continuous homogenous good) reservoir